ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 kernel.isTimeDependent = true
 `````

 If `isTimeDependent` is defined, Corona will also look for `timeTransform`.
-If this exists, it must be a table and should have one of the following as its `func` member: "modulo", "pingpong", "sine".
+If this exists, it must be a table and should have one of the following as its `func` member: `"modulo"`, `"pingpong"`, `"sine"`.
 The value of `CoronaTotalTime` within the shader will be the result of any such transformation.

-The "modulo" transform is computed as `CoronaTotalTime = CoronaTotalTime % range`, where range is a positive number that may be supplied in the `timeTransform` table under that same key.
+The `"modulo"` transform is computed as `CoronaTotalTime = CoronaTotalTime % range`, where range is a positive number that may be supplied in the `timeTransform` table under that same key.
 By default, `range` is 1.

-The "pingpong" transform is similar, except `CoronaTotalTime` will first go from 0 to `range` (no default, in this case), then fall back to 0, then repeat.
+The `"pingpong"` transform is similar, except `CoronaTotalTime` will first go from 0 to `range` (no default, in this case), then fall back to 0, then repeat.

-The "sine" transform is computed as `CoronaTotalTime = amplitude * sin(scale * CoronaTotalTime + phase)`.
+The `"sine"` transform is computed as `CoronaTotalTime = amplitude * sin(scale * CoronaTotalTime + phase)`.
 Again, `amplitude` and `phase` may be provided in the `timeTransform` table, with defaults 1 and 0 respectively.
 The scale is calculated from a `period` parameter, a positive number indicating how much time should pass before the sine waves repeats.
-The default is 2 * π, which has a scale factor of 1.
+The default is 2 \* π, which has a scale factor of 1.

 `````lua
 graphics.defineEffect{